 - Feel your abdomen rising and falling with the inhale and exaggerate the movement by expanding and retracting the abdomen.
 Do this for up to 12 breaths.

 Practice this yoga breathing technique every day and you should start to notice an increased awareness to your breathing and a more still mind.

-If you have moments of stress whether that be at home, at work, studying, practice bringing your breath back to this smooth, rhythmic pace, and you should feel more relaxed and able to tackle the issue.
+If you have moments of stress whether at home, at work or studying, practice bringing your breath back to this smooth, rhythmic pace and you should feel more relaxed and able to tackle the issue.